Grand Tetons sightseeing

 The Snake River overlook (approximately 16 parking spots),

 is where Ansel Adams took his famous 1942 black and white picture.
-(Photo from National Archives.)
+(Ansel Adams photo below courtesy of the National Archives.)

 You will need to wander around a bit to try to find the exact place he took it from,